posabsolute/posabsolute/blog/the-email-stack.md

 # Navigating the Complexities of Transactional Email Development in 2024: A Historical Perspective and Some Solutions

 Email development has historically been a complex field, marked by the challenges of dealing with inconsistent HTML rendering across various email clients.
-This complexity was epitomized when Outlook transitioned from the IE6 engine to Microsoft Word's rendering engine, amplifying the difficulties in creating consistent email layouts.
+This reached a boiling point when Outlook transitioned from the IE6 engine to Microsoft Word's rendering engine around 2009, amplifying the difficulties in creating consistent email layouts.

  As you can guess, the community went crazy.
 Multiple blog posts and campaigns were launched to try to convince Microsoft to take a step back.
 Unfortunately, the opposite happened.
 Microsoft confirmed their choice and published a blog article [The Power of Word in Outlook](http://web.archive.org/web/20090627004005/http://blogs.msdn.com/outlook/archive/2009/06/24/the-power-of-word-in-outlook.aspx).
 It can be be summarized in one simple quote:

-"We've made the decision to continue to use Word for creating email messages because we believe it's the best email authoring experience around…"
+> "We've made the decision to continue to use Word for creating email messages because we believe it's the best email authoring experience around…"

-And just like that, the world changed; floats were gone, layout with tables it was, and emails never fully recovered, even to this day.
+And just like that, *the world changed*; floats were gone, layout with tables it was, and emails never fully recovered, even to this day.

 ## The Arduous Journey of Email Development

 Crafting emails that can render consistently across various clients (outlook, Gmail, mobile clients, etc.) means resorting to unconventional HTML and CSS practices compared to modern practices; in a nutshell, you need to use tables for layout and inline style everything.

 Eight years ago, I created [Inker](http://inker.position-absolute.com/); with it, I tried making the ultimate toolbox for building and sending emails.
-It had it all: strong templating with the Ink framework as a foundation, a bunch of CLI commands to test and generate emails and a service to send them.
-It had everything but traction, and no one ever adopted it.
+It had it all: strong templating with the Ink framework as a foundation, a bunch of CLI commands to test and generate emails and a service to send them. *It had everything but traction, and no one ever adopted it*.

-It seems transactional emails is this thing every company needs to do, but almost nobody knows how or wants to do it, and since it's so dirty, let's do it dirty.
+> It seems transactional emails is this thing every company needs to do, but almost nobody knows how or wants to do it, and since it's so dirty, let's do it dirty.
 However, I wouldn't say this was the only reason why Inker failed, but that's for another time.

 ## Modern Solutions: A Search for the Email Holy Grail